After 36 Years In Prison For 'Georgetown Jacket' Murder, 3 Men Are Exonerated At Last

 The three, now in their 50s, were all released from prison on Monday — fully exonerated after spending 36 years incarcerated for a murder they didn't commit.

 "On behalf of the criminal justice system, and I'm sure this means very little to you, I'm going to apologize," Baltimore Circuit Court Judge Charles Peters said.
-People in the courtroom erupted in applause as he declared them to be innocent, The Washington Post reports.
+People in the courtroom erupted in applause as he declared them innocent, The Washington Post reports.

-In May, Chestnut had written a letter to Baltimore State's Attorney Marilyn Mosby, along with evidence incriminating the man now believed to have been the actual shooter, and asked for her office's Conviction Integrity Unit to re-examine the case as a wrongful conviction.
+In May, Chestnut had written a letter to Baltimore State's Attorney Marilyn Mosby, along with evidence incriminating the man now believed to have been the actual shooter, and asked for her office's Conviction Integrity Unit to reexamine the case as a wrongful conviction.

-Investigators re-interviewed witnesses and looked anew at the evidence, and Mosby's office says the findings were troubling: Witnesses were coached and coerced by investigators to say they'd seen the three, after twice failing to pick them out of a lineup.
-Witnesses identified a different young person as the shooter, but police instead focused on Chestnut, Watkins, and Stewart.
+Investigators reinterviewed witnesses and looked anew at the evidence, and Mosby's office says the findings were troubling: Witnesses were coached and coerced by investigators to say they'd seen the three, after twice failing to pick them out of a lineup.
+Witnesses identified a different young person as the shooter, but police instead focused on Chestnut, Watkins and Stewart.
 Defense attorneys had asked for evidence that might exonerate their clients, but prosecutors had said they had none.

 The man now suspected of committing the murder was shot to death in 2002.